 For the Stovetop:

-- Bring the pot to a boil, then reduce the heat to low.
-Cover and cook for 4 hours.
+• Bring the mixture to a boil.
+Reduce to low heat, cover, and cook for 4 hours.

-- Remove the meat with a slotted spoon and set it aside.
-Then, remove the layer of oil (tari) accumulated at the surface and set it aside for plating.
+• Remove the beef shanks with a slotted spoon and set them aside.
+Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

 For the Instant Pot:

-- Heat ghee in an Instant Pot on saute mode.
-Add the onion and fry until caramelized and brown, for about 20-25 minutes.
-Remove half of the caramelized onions using a slotted spoon and set them aside.
-Stir the garlic and ginger into the pot and cook for another minute.
+• Warm the ghee in an Instant Pot on saute mode.
+Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
+Use a slotted spoon to remove half the onions and set them aside.
+Then, stir garlic and ginger into the remaining onions and cook for one minute.

-- Remove the meat with a slotted spoon and set it aside.
-Then, remove the layer of oil (tari) accumulated at the surface and set it aside for plating.
+• Remove the beef shanks with a slotted spoon and set them aside.
+Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

-- Setting aside at least four hours to slow-cook the beef on the stovetop is essential for good nihari and for the shank meat to become tender.
+• Set aside at least four hours to slow-cook the beef on the stovetop; the lengthy cooking time is essential for the beef shank meat to soften and become tender.

-- I keep my recipe gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
-You can also use chickpea flour.
-Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat has finished cooking to thicken the masala and give it a nice brown color.
-You should not add it all at once.
-Instead, stir in a little at a time until you get the consistency and flavor you desire.
+• This recipe is gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
+You can also use chickpea flour (besan).
+Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat finishes cooking to thicken the masala, giving it a signature brown color.
+Be careful not to add it all at once.
+Instead, add a little at a time until you get the consistency you prefer.

 Alessandra